zty0510/Final_Project/docs/README.part4.md

 ### Plot

 First you need to draw the plot.
-Notice that in week 1, we stored the data from FlightRadar24 to a file on the file system, you may need to load the data from the file before you start to draw the plot.
+Notice that in week 1, we stored the data from flight tracing website to a file on the file system, you may need to load the data from the file before you start to draw the plot.

 Different people may have different ways to interpret the same set of data and in this project you are allowed to choose your own way of interpreting the data you get and drawing your own plot.
-Notice that in week 1's project, you have get a set of data from FlightRadar24 which includes the tail number, departure city, destination city, flight number and so on.
+Notice that in week 1's project, you have get a set of data from flight tracing website which includes the tail number, departure city, destination city, flight number and so on.
 You can choose a set of them to do data aggregation and plot your own graph of the aggregated data.
 For example, you could explore the destination of the airplanes by plot a bar chart of the destination of all the airplanes in sight.
 Come up with two ways of data aggregation and drawing your plots.
 Then try implement them with `matplotlib` and `numpy`.
 Keep the questions above in your mind when implementing.

 ### Easy: Display Your Plot

 This section is for students who wants to finish the easy version of this sub-project.

 How you have implement your data analysis and plot, you now need to display the plot you drew on the screen of your Pi.
-The plot you drew should update in real time with new data from FlightRadar24.
+The plot you drew should update in real time with new data from flight tracing website.

+Let's get down to implement your controller in function `_draw()` of `cli/cli.py`.

+Test your CLI by running `main.py` directly. `main.py` will start your cralwer, your LED conrtoller, your CLI and this plot drawing function for you.

 ### Advanced: Display through Web Server